 Integrating art into the terminal structure is a component of the program.
 As part of the terminal expansion, art walls at the security checkpoints, on the baggage belts, and at the restrooms entrances feature original work from Arizona artists.
 Other sculptural art has also been integrated throughout the terminal complex.

-This map and guide was created for airport visitors who have a few extra minutes to tour the art collection and exhibits.
+This Art In The Airport guide was created for airport visitors who have a few extra minutes to tour the art collection and changing exhibitions.

 In 1991 the airport initiated a temporary art exhibition program to enhance the traveling public’s experience by creating a memorable environment that promotes southern Arizona’s unique artistic and cultural heritage.
 Today the program boasts five galleries where displays are rotated throughout the year.